robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

        ...
 It should only be used in keywords within the same file.
        No Operation

-If there is both a private and a public User Keyword with the same name in the current scope, Robot Framework will execute the public one.
+If there is both a public and one or more private User Keywords with the same name in the current scope, Robot Framework will execute the public one.
+In addition to that, a warning will be emitted.

 Private user keywords are new since Robot Framework 5.1